Spring'19 Women's Primary|Membership Week

 Alpha Xi Delta - 2.5

-Membership Requirements: Only 2nd Semester 1st Year - 4th Year (Senior) women with a 2.5 semester and/or cumulative 2.5 GPA who are not on restrictive probation is eligible for membership in an F&M Women's Fraternity.
+Membership Requirements: Only 2nd Semester 1st Year - 4th Year (Senior) women with a 2.5 cumulative GPA who are not on restrictive probation is eligible for membership in an F&M Women's Fraternity.
 (Deferred Membership Policy)

 - 1st semester 1st Year F&M Students are not eligible for membership until the completion of one semester.
 Students must complete seven (4) credits at Franklin & Marshall College